slogsdon/placid/README.md

 `version/2` will need to be created outright.
 Will allow requests to contained endpoints when version exists in either `Accepts` header or URL (which ever is defined in app config).

 Extra routes will need to be added for `*.json`, `*.xml`, etc. requests for optionally specifying desired content type without the use of the `Accepts` header.
+These should match parsing/rendering abailities of Placid.

 ## Handlers